Azure/azure-webpubsub/docs/concepts/service-internals.md

     }
     ```

 [PubSub WebSocket Subprotocol](./../references/pubsub-websocket-subprotocol.md) contains the details of the `json.webpubsub.azure.v1` subprotocol.
+And [PubSub WebSocket Subprotocol](./../references/pubsub-websocket-protobuf-subprotocol.md) contains the details of the `protobuf.webpubsub.azure.v1` subprotocol

 You may have noticed that for a [simple WebSocket client](#simple_client), the *server* is a MUST HAVE role to handle the events from clients.
 A simple WebSocket connection always triggers a `message` event when it sends messages, and always relies on the server-side to process messages and do other operations.
 With the help of the `json.webpubsub.azure.v1` subprotocol, an authorized client can join a group and publish messages to a group directly.
 It can also route messages to different upstreams (event handlers) by customizing the *event* the message belongs.